Medication For Dog Arthritis: Dog Arthritis Pain Management

 Dr. Agnello believes that joint-specific treatments are also the future of pain management.
 One such possibility is a compound called resiniferatoxin (RTX), a naturally occurring chemical found in red-hot sap produced by a Moroccan cousin of the chili pepper plant.
 When the chemical —which is about 1,000 times more potent than capsaicin, the active ingredient that gives chili peppers their kick—makes contact with pain-transmitting nerve cells, it spurs a rush of calcium into the cells, destroying them and providing relief from pain.

-Presently, RTX can only be delivered by spinal injection, and patients must be anesthetized.
+Presently, RTX can only be delivered by injection under anesthesia.
 When RTX is injected into the spinal fluid, pain cells are permanently ablated, or destroyed, and pain is eliminated.
 This selective deletion of pain-receptor cells has been coined “molecular neurosurgery” and has the advantage of sparing neurons that are in charge of other functions, such as gross motor movement and feeling.
 Consequently, the dog is pain-free, can maintain coordinated movement, perform activities of daily living and experience a good quality of life.

 An integrative vet helps suss out what’s beneficial versus what’s bogus.

 What are the best ways to manage a dog’s pain?

 Wellness treatments like acupuncture, Reiki, and sound baths are helping pets heal and bond with their parents.